villadora/bad-instanceof-node/README.md

 So if you use instanceof to check objects that not provide by node, there will be a great chance that some thing wrong after the package get updated.

-Strict equals are the same.
+Equal or Strict equal are the same.